Merit and Promotion for Engaged Scholars

 In the UC Davis Academic Affairs Annual Call (July 2021): Documenting Research and Service in a Dossier, Academic Affairs advises: "Faculty are always encouraged to explain the context and impact of their research and service in their Candidate’s Statement so that reviewers can recognize the uniqueness of their academic endeavors.
 While all areas of research and scholarship are valued, candidates often appreciate the opportunity to highlight unusual and distinguishing features of their work, such as influencing public policy, international research and engagement, public scholarship, work with underrepresented groups and disadvantaged communities, etc. Highlighting such efforts in the Candidate’s Statement can provide important insights that are otherwise not always evident in an advancement dossier."

-As a reflection of advancing conversations about the incorporation of public engagement in faculty recognition at UC Davis, in May 2023 Academic Affairs announced a new optional statement for Contributions to Public and Global Impact that will become part of the Senate merit & promotion process:
+As a reflection of advancing conversations about the incorporation of public engagement in faculty recognition at UC Davis, in May 2023 Academic Affairs announced a new optional statement for Contributions to Public and Global Impact that will become part of the Senate and Federation merit & promotion process:

 Statement of Contributions to Public and Global Impact (no page limit)